harleydutton/tabula-rasa/tabula-rasa/Settings/sequoia/Sequoia (compass).md

 ## Physical Geography
 ### Where does the story take place?
 This doc does not inform on or dictate the story.
-The story can take place anywhere in the setting.
+The story can take place anywhere in the world.
 OOS.
 Bad/useless question.
 ### What are the topographical features like?
 The world is filled with packed dirt.
 Pine needles filled with amber large enough to impale a house fall from the sky outside sunspots.